Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Abalone not only cleans the kidneys, but it also has chemicals in it that can help reduce the inflammation that comes with kidney disease.

-13. Abalone May Be Beneficial To The Reproductive System
+13. Beneficial To The Reproductive System

 Abalone may be the key to promoting reproductive health.